-Rwanda – Testimonies from Our Counselling Project for Survivors of The 1994 Genocide
+Rwanda – Testimonies from our Counselling Project for Survivors of the 1994 Genocide

-A 28-year-old man: His mother was killed during the genocide and he was left with his father, who then remarried.
-He suffered from nightmares, intense anxiety, and the grief of losing his mother.
-Being part of the counselling group helped him to make friends and regain a sense of meaning in his life.
-His Peer Support Counsellor has helped him to resolve the conflict he had with his stepmother through home visits.
-Counsellors have helped him to understand that anger and sorrow are not helping him, but holding him back.
-He is now in a better mental state and feels that he is capable of making life good.
-He has learned relaxation techniques that he uses to improve his sleep and overcome nightmares.
-He said “I was feeling lonely.
-I had no friends.
-I would pass the whole night crying without sleeping.
-But I am grateful for being part of this counselling group, because I found people who really love me.
-I felt loved and cared for again.
-I now feel that having a good life is possible.
-I learned that anger only damages my future, it does not help you move onwards.
-I forgave my stepmother and I am planning to get married and start a family of my own”.
+A 28-year-old man: My mother was killed during the genocide and I was left with my father, who soon remarried.
+I suffered from nightmares, intense anxiety, and the grief of losing my mother.
+Being part of the counselling group has helped me make friends and regain a sense of meaning in my life.
+My Peer Support Counsellor has visited me at home, helping me resolve the conflicts with my stepmother.
+With the counsellors’ support, I understand that anger and sorrow only hold me back.
+I’m now in a better mental state, capable of making the most of life.
+I’ve learned relaxation techniques that I use to improve my sleep and overcome nightmares.
+Before, I was lonely and had no friends.
+But now, in this counselling group, I feel loved and cared for my other people.
+I’ve learned that anger only damages my future and prevents me moving forward.
+And I’ve forgiven my stepmother.
+Now, I’m planning to get married and start a family of my own.

-Uganda – Testimonies from Our Livelihood Support For People with Mental Health Issues, Agago District
+Uganda – Testimonies from our Livelihood Support For People with Mental Health Issues, Agago District

 Testimonies to follow.

 A selection of older testimonies from the beneficiaries of our Patongo Community Counselling project is available below as a PDF.